-Compare this to the cost of solar
+Compare this to the cost of solar energy

 Solar power only costs around 5 to 6 cents a kWh to produce, making it a no-brainer to run as much of your home as possible off solar power.
 So yes, solar power is worth it!

-If you don’t use the power as it is generated it is fed off to the grid and you will get paid a small amount for this from your energy retailer.
+If you don’t use the solar energy as it is generated it is fed off to the grid and you will get paid a small amount for this from your energy retailer.
 Typically you will get around $10-$30 a quarter as a credit on your bill, and the smaller the credit the better as this means you are using most of your solar power as it is generated.
 For more information on this please read how solar power reduces your power bill.

-With solar storage now available, it is also possible to further reduce your power bill and run your house almost entirely off solar power.
+With solar battery storage now available, it is also possible to further reduce your power bill and run your house almost entirely off solar power.
 Solar batteries store power that would otherwise be sent to the grid to be used in the evening.
 Click here for more information about solar battery storage.

-|System Size||Approx. Daily Output||Cost of Power||Potential Saving per Year|
+|System Size||Solar Energy Daily Output||Cost of Power||Potential Saving per Year|

 |5kW||20 kWh||30 cents||$2190|